This article has been Fact-Checked by Kendall Kennedy MS, RD, RYT

 Another part of food that can help you on your weight loss journey is the amount of protein in it.

 Oatmeal contains about 16.9 grams of protein per 100 grams.
 To put this into perspective, salmon contains about 25.4 grams of protein per 100 grams (2).
-It’s not quite at the same level but in general it makes oatmeal a great source of plant-based protein.
+It’s not quite at the same level but in general, it makes oatmeal a great source of plant-based protein.
+Compared to other whole grains, oatmeal is great in terms of protein.

 Protein is considered to be the most filling of the 3 macronutrients.
 Eating enough protein will also help you prevent muscle loss.
 Since, muscle helps you burn extra calories throughout the day this is a big plus for protein and oatmeal for weight loss.